Death and funeral of Margaret Thatcher: Wider reaction and criticism

 As the funeral procession passed through Ludgate Circus in central London, hundreds of people turned their backs on Thatcher's coffin in protest, with protesters shouting "What a waste of money" and "Tory scum", along with people demonstrating against the cost of the funeral to taxpayers during a time of austerity.

 Whether to fly the flag at half-mast for her funeral caused controversy for some councils where local feelings remained hostile.
 The government's national flag protocol dictates that union flags should be lowered to half-mast on the funeral days of all former prime ministers; however, most Scottish councils did not lower the flag for the funeral.
 Councils in England that refused to lower the flag included Barnsley, Sheffield and Wakefield in Yorkshire, as well as Coventry in the West Midlands.

-While business leaders, including Alan Sugar, Richard Branson, Archie Norman and CBI chief John Cridland, credited her for creating a climate favourable to business in Britain, and lifting the UK "out of the economic relegation zone", the Premier League and the Football League rejected having a minute's silence around the country's football grounds, a move backed by the Football Supporters' Federation and the Hillsborough Family Support Group, the latter in reaction to her perceived lack of interest in uncovering abuse committed by the police during the 1989 disaster.
+While business leaders, including Alan Sugar, Richard Branson, Archie Norman and CBI chief John Cridland, credited her for creating a climate favourable to business in Britain, and lifting the UK "out of the economic relegation zone", the Premier League and the Football League rejected having a minute's silence around the country's football grounds, a move backed by the Football Supporters' Federation and the Hillsborough Family Support Group, the latter in reaction to her perceived lack of interest in uncovering abuse committed by the police during the Hillsborough disaster.
 However, Saracens and Exeter Chiefs held a minute's silence for her before their Premiership rugby union games.